awestover/thoughts/content/direct-sum-testing-grid.md

 > I can prove something weaker than their statement, namely that if $g$ passes the direct product test with probability $1-\epsilon$ then
 > $\Pr[g_i(x)=g_i(y)\mid x_i = y_i]>1-4\epsilon.$
 > I can prove this with a very simple coupling argument.
 But getting the full theorem seems a *bit* tricky.

+Their direct product test follows from some more general theorem and showing that something is an HDX. [[some-HDX-definitions]].
+The somehow computing the eigenvalues of some matrix helped them out.

 ## Shapka Test
 This one is pretty clear.